 11. Mae Salong (Santikhiri)

-Another non-touristy place to travel in Thailand, Mae Salong has a bit of a Chinese feel.
+Another non-touristy and beautiful destination for travel in Thailand, Mae Salong has a bit of a Chinese feel.

 It’s a worthwhile stop on the trail as another of Thailand’s destinations sporting a rare sight of tea plantations in this hilly region.

 Cooler air and views of greenery are what make this place a great addition to your ‘places to visit in Thailand’ list!